SilentEchoGM/drop-in-winston/readme.md

 });
 ```

 Trace is a useful function for functional programming patterns involving composition.
-It takes a string (and optionally a logging level, defaults to 'info') as a parameter and returns a function that logs whatever value is passed to it before returning that value.
+It takes a string (and optionally a logging level, defaults to 'verbose') as a parameter and returns a function that logs whatever value is passed to it before returning that value.

 ```js
 const getLogger = require("drop-in-winston");